dustywhite7/Econ8310/SlidesCode/7 - Logit.md

 <br>

-- We no longer have a linear function (linear functions are not bounded to our unit interval)
+- We no longer have a linear function (linear functions are not bounded)
-- We no longer assume that treatments have constant effect
+- We no longer assume that treatments have constant effect (it's not linear!)
 - **But** our output can now be interpreted as
 $$p(y=1)$$